 Two-Stage Furnaces: What They Are and How They Work

-A two-stage furnace is a type of heating system that utilizes two different stages of operation — high and low.
-During the low stage, the furnace operates at a reduced capacity to help maintain the desired temperature at your home more efficiently.
-During the high stage, the furnace will instead run at maximum capacity to satisfy demands for greater heat.
-With a two-stage furnace, you can enjoy improved energy efficiency and steady temperatures everywhere in your home.
+As the name suggests, a furnace with two levels of operating (high or low) is called a two-stage furnace.
+On the low stage, the furnace runs at a reduced capacity in order to maintain the preferred temperature for your home more efficiently.
+During the high stage, the furnace will instead function at peak capacity to meet demands for more heat.
+With a two-stage furnace, you can enjoy enhanced energy efficiency and comfortable temperatures everywhere in your home.

 While two-stage furnaces are extremely efficient, not all all models are condensing furnaces.

-A two-stage furnace won’t run all the time.
-In the low stage of operation, the furnace runs at reduced capacity in order to sustain a preferred temperature more efficiently within your home.
-When a greater demand for energy is needed to maintain the set temperature, the heating system shifts to its high stage and runs at full capacity.
-As such, two-stage furnaces are powerful enough to help reduce energy costs without operating continuously.
+A two-stage furnace should not run constantly.
+In the low stage of operation, the furnace runs at limited capacity in order to maintain a planned temperature more efficiently within your home.
+When additional energy is needed to reach the set temperature, the unit shifts to its high stage and runs at full capacity.
+As such, two-stage furnaces are able to help reduce energy costs without operating continuously.

 Two-stage furnaces have two stages of operation, low and high.
 During the low stage, the furnace works at reduced capacity as a way to sustain a desired temperature within your home.
-When a greater demand for warmth or cooling is necessary, the furnace will change over to its high stage and operate at maximum capacity.
+When more warmth or cooling is desired, the furnace will switch to its high stage and operate at peak capacity.

 Differences Between One- and Two-Stage Furnaces

-One-stage furnaces have a single stage motor and operate either at full power or not at all.
-This means that the furnace is always running in order to maintain a desired level of comfort within your home.
+One-stage furnaces have a single stage of operation and operate either at full power or not at all.
+As a result, the furnace runs constantly in order to maintain a desired comfort level within your home.

-Make Your Furnace Installation Appointment with Farnell Mechanical, Inc. Today
+Arrange Your Furnace Install Appointment with Farnell Mechanical, Inc. Today